mithransadasivam/Family-Tree/README.md

 # 🌳 Family Tree App

-A modern mobile app for building and sharing your family tree, built for Indian and South Asian families.
+A modern mobile app for building and sharing your family tree, built for all families.

 ## Features
 - 🔐 Google Sign-In authentication